cioos-siooc/cioos-siooc-assetmap/README.md

 * better code documentation
 * ON detail panel click, select dataset on the map
+* Multiple varaible selection should restrict not open up search ( and vs or )
 * Change current icon for new one ( currently canibalised from Condition Maritime )
 * generate ckan dataset/organisation url with language ( if supported )
 * bettter ids for dataset panel ( limit conflict with crm )